st-tu-dresden/inloop/docs/deployment.md

 Prerequisites
 -------------

-**Supported operating system:** any modern Linux distribution will do the trick, but it should be able to run Docker and Python, of course (see the [README](../README.md) for version requirements).
-We recommend the latest stable release of Debian or Ubuntu LTS.
+**Supported operating system:** This manual is written for Debian 8 and Ubuntu 16.04/14.04.
+Any other modern Linux distribution should also do the trick, given that it is able to run Docker and Python (see the [README](../README.md) for exact version requirements).

 **Operating system packages:** ensure you've installed all dependencies listed in the [README](../README.md).